chiemelaumeh/TicketManager/README.md

 - View all tickets<br>
 <br>
 Tech:<br>
+- View all tickets,
-Can view all tickets within the organization assigned, claim, comment, and resolve trouble tickets
+- Claim, comment, and resolve trouble tickets
 # Getting Started
 - Fork and clone this repo
 - Create a local directory to clone this repo in